 History: Sara Baldwin Schatz

 Sara’s documentary piece focuses on a selection of individual voices of the HLP community.
 She shares their unique experiences living in this area—where they are from and what brought them here, how the neighborhood has changed and how they’ve changed along with it.

 Danicia’s work outlines a map, guidelines and how to instructable for increasing equity in developing urban neighborhoods.

 Tatjana’s written piece focuses on the struggles brought about from gentrification, as well as bringing to light the plight of those left stagnant because of poverty.

-As the House Life Project Creative Editor, Twinkle’s piece takes on a unique shape as the season continues.
-Her perspective on food access, equity and how it relates to housing in the here and now has evolved over the last few years.
-With a background in food journalism and 25 years as a professional chef, her piece in one way provides an editor’s perspective, and at the same time unites the pieces as a whole.
+Twinkle’s perspective on food access, equity and how it relates to housing in the here and now has evolved over the last few years.
 This conceptual piece of creating a recipe transforms as the idea moves from abundance to stark, empty cupboards and is a peek into the reality of food deserts in our community.